lego/mproxy/README.md

-# mproxy
+# mongotunnel

-mproxy will act as a proxy for the mongo wire protocol, while providing interfaces for intercepting and handling the wire protocol constructs as they come through.
+mongotunnel will act as a proxy for the mongo wire protocol, while providing interfaces for intercepting and handling the wire protocol constructs as they come through.